yakirnadav/CloudletTemplates/charts/PostgreSQL Cluster/README.md

 ## Usage

-The following ```values.yaml``` file is used in order to define the application.
-For this example, do not change any parameters.
-For use of the example template in production, see **Code/server.js**:
+The following ```values.yaml``` file is used in order to define the application. some of the variables here are saved in config maps and secrets, then loaded into the container using environment variables.
+For use of the example template in production, see **Code/server.js** and **Code/config.js**:

 ```yaml
 image: